copleykj/socialize-server-time/README.md

 A super light weight package to compensate for the difference in time on the server and client.

+>This is a [Meteor][meteor] package with part of it's code published as a companion NPM package made to work with React Native.
+This allows your Meteor and React Native projects that use this package to share code between them to give you a competitive advantage when bringing your mobile and web application to market.

 <!-- TOC START min:1 max:3 link:true update:true -->
 - [Server Time](#server-time)
   - [Supporting the Project](#supporting-the-project)